microsoft/CCF/doc/developers/kv/kv_how_to.rst

 Creating a Map
 --------------

-A :cpp:type:`kv::Map` (often referred to as a ``Table``) is a collection key-value pairs of a given type.
+A :cpp:type:`kv::Map` (often referred to as a ``Table``) is a collection of key-value pairs of a given type.
 The :cpp:type:`kv::Map` itself is identified by its name, which is used to lookup the map :cpp:type:`kv::Map` in a `cpp:class:`kv::Store` during a transaction.

 If a ``Map`` with the given name did not previously exist, it will be created in this transaction..